A straight-forward multilingual plugin. No more double-digit custom DB tables or hidden HTML comments that could cause you headaches later on.

 First, make sure you have installed language files (*.mo) for all languages used in your site.
 If you have a localized version of WordPress installed, you should already have these files for that language.

-If you don't have language files yet, you can download them from the WordPress Localization Repository.
+If you don't have language files yet, you can install them via the Bogo Tools page (Tools > Bogo).

 Select your language for admin screen (dashboard)